5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 `customFns` and `customFnsParent`
 : This allows you to make sure that `HandleError` will call a function of your choice.
 For example, you can use this to send an email or a text to a certain address.

+`windowsEventSource`
+: This defaults to an empty vector, meaning that `HandleError` does not attempt to write to the Windows Event Log.
+Writing to the Windows Event Log is discussed in its own chapter.

 [^stop]: The English poets among us love that the tersest way to bring a function to a full stop is to type one.
 (American poets will of course have typed a period and will think of it as calling time out.)